Crownie88/jettcrowson.github.io/README.md

 ####Attention:
 If your save does not work after an update, try [clearing your local storage on your browser](http://www.ghacks.net/2015/02/05/how-to-clear-web-storage-in-your-browser-of-choice/).
 I'll try my best to make sure this does not happen though.
 This also applies if a command says that it is not unlocked.

+###Developers read this
+There is a new subreddit for developers.
+I will add a post on /r/CMDPlusPlus where you can post a comment if you're a contributer.
+Then I will add you to the list of people allowed to post on /r/CMDPPDevelopers

 #####Todo:
 - Add upgrades
 - Add virus and antivirus